dg-demers/autodis/README.md

   pppd 2.4.7
   ifstat 1.1 with the compiled-in drivers proc and snmp

-To use autodis you must be connected through pppd (the point-to-point protocol daemon) to your dial-up ISP.
-Although you may never have heard of pppd, you are connecting through it if you have used one of its various GUI or TUI frontends, such as kppp, gnome-ppp, or wvdial, that ultimately employs pppd to make the connection.
+To use autodis you must be connected through pppd (the point-to-point protocol daemon) to your dial-up ISP _and it must be your_ **only** _active network connection._ Although you may never have heard of pppd, you are connecting through it if you have used one of its various GUI or TUI frontends, such as kppp, gnome-ppp, or wvdial, that ultimately employs pppd to make the connection.

 In addition, to hear the warning beeps you must set up your system to beep.
 It seems the default in many Linux distributions is to turn off the ability to beep.
 To find out how to turn it back on see, for example,